CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 Similarly, misconfigured logging may allow the logging data to be in inconsistent or proprietary formats.
 This may make it difficult to evaluate the logs and IT security incidents remain undetected.

-### 2 7 Failure of data sourcesIf IT systems in an information network no longer provide the necessary logging data, security incidents can no longer be adequately detected.
+### 2 7 Failure of data sources
+If IT systems in an information network no longer provide the necessary logging data, security incidents can no longer be adequately detected.
 The cause of data source failures can be hardware and software failures or incorrectly managed IT systems.
 Especially if it is not noticed that data sources have failed, this can lead to a false picture of the security situation in the institution.
 This allows attackers z.
 For example, you may go unnoticed for a long time, tapping business-critical information, or manipulating production systems.

 ### 2 8 Insufficiently sized logging infrastructure